riotkit-org/riotkit-do/README.rst

 Releasing
 ---------

-1. git tag -s v1.0.0
-2. Create a release in Github releases
+1. Create a release in Github releases
-3. Wait for pipeline to build and publish to PyPI
+2. Wait for pipeline to build and publish to PyPI

 From authors
 ------------